xylian86/xylian86.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our work *universal checkpointing* has been accepted at USENIX ATC 2025.
+Our work **Universal Checkpointing** has been accepted at USENIX ATC 2025.